New Zealand Family Itinerary: Three Weeks / 21 Days© Tourism New Zealand

 • See the filming locations of The Hobbit at Hairy Feet Waitomo

-• Meet a kiwi bird and other native wildlife at the Otorohanga Kiwi House.
+• Meet a kiwi bird and more at the Otorohanga Kiwi House.

 For more details on each activity, take a look at the 10 Things to Do in Waitomo with Kids.